 Jason '1' Lake, considered one of the founding fathers of professional gaming in North America, is an attorney with an extensive experience in marketing, team leadership, website management and consulting.
 Jason is the Chief Executive Officer of compLexity, which he founded in 2003, primarily as a Counter-Strike team.
 It's been many years and many different gaming divisions since the founding of compLexity, but you will always see Jason donning his white shirt and red tie at events and tournaments.

 Andrew 'aMies' Miesner has been in the professional gaming community for as long as it has been in existence.
 Originally, he was a prominent member of the compLexity community, participating in forum chat and events.
 Eventually, he applied for, and received, a job with compLexity.
 Andrew performed manual statistic gathering for the Counter-Strike: Source team during CGS, providing for interesting pre-game and post-game reports.
 He continued to progress through the ranks of the organization, becoming a news writer and coverage expert before becoming the Editor in Chief.
 Following that position, Andrew became the Head of Staff.
-Currently, he presides as the Staff & Website manager for the organization, handling day to day operations.
+Currently, he presides as the Director of Technology & Media for the organization, handling day to day operations.

 Kyle 'Beef' Bautista entered esports as a player in 2007.
 In 2011 he took a step away from his career path to pursue esports as a commentator and content creator.
 After working for various organizations, Kyle was recruited by compLexity in 2012 where he worked as a live streaming specialist and voice of coLcast.
 Kyle quickly became a core member of the management team, working as content manager before assuming the role of general manager in 2014.
 A man of many hats, Kyle has traveled the world and worked dozens of events in roles as diverse as on-camera talent, production, journalist, photographer, content creator, event organizer, team manager, and business development.
 Kyle currently lives in Ft.Lauderdale, FL and oversees day-to-day operations at compLexity.